Training Materials

 Product Code: DC2046

-Fully Customisable Training Course Material: Description
+Fully Customisable Training Course Material

 “A good listener tries to understand what the other person is saying.
 In the end he may disagree sharply, but because he disagrees, he wants to know exactly what it is he is disagreeing with.”